 The Works Museum

 The Works Museum in Bloomington offers the “Gateway program” which is an access program for kids and families with demonstrated need.
-Children and/or families that receive free/reduced price lunch at school, or assistance from TANF, MFIP, WIC, SSI, Section 8 housing, Medical Assistance or Medicaid Care, Minnesota Care or Basic Sliding Fee Childcare Assistance are eligible for discounted admission, memberships, and camps.
+Children and/or families that receive free/reduced price lunch at school, or assistance from SNAP, TANF, MFIP, WIC, SSI, Section 8 housing, Medical Assistance or Medicaid Care, Minnesota Care or Basic Sliding Fee Childcare Assistance are eligible for discounted admission, memberships, and camps.

 When eligibility is demonstrated at the front desk, you can purchase any of the following:

-- $4.50 per person discounted daily admission price (regular admission is $9.00 per person) or
+- $6.50 per person discounted daily admission price (regular admission is $13.00 per person) or

-- $25 family membership (regular price is $75)
+- $25 family membership (regular price is $90)

 More info is on their website.